A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Theory

 Then, the estimate of $\lambda_k$ obtained from the reconstructed image, denoted by $\hat{\lambda}_k^{recon}$, is given by

 This procedure to estimate $\bm{\lambda}$ has several issues.
-First, a large number of voxels need to be estimated during reconstruction, leading to a highly ill-posed problem, especially when the number of counts is low.
-A second major issue is the bias introduced due to partial volume effects (PVEs)~\cite{RN44}.
+First, a large number of voxels need to be estimated during reconstruction, leading to a highly ill-posed problem, especially when the number of counts is low, and leading to biased estimate~\cite{cloquet2012mlem}.
+A second issue is the bias introduced due to partial volume effects (PVEs)~\cite{RN44}.
 PVEs include two distinct phenomena.
 The first is due to the finite system resolution.
 Another is the tissue-fraction effects.
-More specifically, when defining $M_{n,k}$, an element of this matrix was $1$ when a majority of this voxel was within the VOI.
+More specifically, when defining $M_{n,k}$, an element of this matrix is $1$ when a majority of this voxel is within the VOI.
 Therefore, this does not define a continuous VOI, causing bias when estimating $\hat{\lambda}_k^{recon}$ using Eq.~\eqref{eq:est_lambda_theta}.
 The third issue is the activity inside a voxel $\theta_n$ is fundamentally not estimable~\cite{lehovich2005list}.
-Finally, by the data-processing inequality, the process of reconstruction cannot lead to information gain but can lead to information loss~\cite{RN50,beaudry2011intuitive}.
-Due to all these issues, the estimated value of $\lambda$ is erroneous, as has been observed in multiple studies.
+Next, by the data-processing inequality, the process of reconstruction can only lead to information loss~\cite{RN50,beaudry2011intuitive}.
+Finally, these RBQ approaches are often based on maximum-likelihood expectation maximization (MLEM)~\cite{shepp1982maximum} or ordered subset expectation maximization (OSEM)~\cite{hudson1994accelerated}.
+However, at low counts, these methods have limited precision and deviate from the theoretically lowest possible Cram\'er-Rao bound (CRB)~\cite{cloquet2012mlem}.
+All these issues serve as sources of error in the estimated regional activity.
+Thus, as previous studies have reported, even highly fine-tuned versions of these methods yield unreliable estimates of regional uptake~\cite{RN21,RN60,RN61}.